Pigeon racing: Poland

-Romania

-Romania is one of Europe's hot spots in pigeon racing.
-Many pigeon breeders join the National Federations every year, triggering more and more competitive challenges.
-Furthermore, the sport's image has changed in the last decade: nowadays it stands for a fine art in Romania, with symbolic prizes and bets.
-There is a close collaboration with pigeon fanciers from Belgium, the Netherlands and Germany.

-In 2019, the Madona National Marathon, a competition organized by Best Pigeons, had the highest number of pigeons ever registered on a Romanian competition: over 19,000 birds and over 1,000 breeders.

 Turkey

 The sport is popular in Turkey.
-In May 2008 a nine part, 1150 km pigeon race from the town of Manisa to Erzurum was organised with participants from many pigeon associations across the country.
+In May 2008, a nine part, 1150 km pigeon race from the town of Manisa to Erzurum was organized with participants from many pigeon associations across the country.

 UK and Ireland

 The first regular race in Great Britain was in 1881.
 The British Royal Family first became involved with pigeon racing in 1886 when King Leopold II of Belgium gave them breeding stock.
-The tradition continues to this day, and a bird of Queen Elizabeth II won a race in 1990.
-The sport is declining in the UK, with membership of recognised clubs and federations falling by about five per cent annually.
+The tradition continued until recently, and a bird of Queen Elizabeth II won a race in 1990.
+King Charles III recently withdrew from patronage of the sport's governing body.
+The sport is declining in the UK, with membership of recognized clubs and federations falling by about five percent annually.

 The National Flying Club is a British pigeon racing club, and open to anyone in England and Wales.

-In the United Kingdom and Ireland, pigeon racing is regulated by six independent organisations.
+In the United Kingdom and Ireland, pigeon racing is regulated by six independent organizations: